-- Trade and foreign direct investment policy to encourage entry and use of technologies that can help reach SDG goals, including a good business environment that encourages investment and innovation - Intellectual property protection which provides an incentive to develop new technology and also facilitates the transfer of technology by allaying the fear of foreign investors and technology supplier that their technology will be pirated.
-In addition, the information contained in patent documents can provide insights into how to develop other technologies. - Prices that reflect economic costs (i.e. carbon pricing; removing subsidies on carbon-based fuels, etc.) - Regulations for the challenges of the digital economy including, unfair competition, privacy, security, data access and ownership - Reskilling and social protection legislation and institutions to help persons negatively affected disruptive technology - Regulations and institutional arrangements underpinning gender equality in STEM, research, and entrepreneurship - Product and process standards and certification for safety, health, social and environmental goals - Intellectual property regulation and incentives (such as purchases of licenses) to encourage use and diffusion of technologies helpful for the attainment of SDG goals - Rules and regulation for development of venture capital and other finance relevant for new technologies that can help reach SDG goals
+- Trade and foreign direct investment policy to encourage entry and use of technologies that can help achieve the SDGs, including a good business environment that encourages investment and innovation - Intellectual property protection which provides an incentive to develop new technology and also facilitates the transfer of technology by allaying the fear of foreign investors and technology supplier that their technology will be pirated.
+In addition, the information contained in patent documents can provide insights into how to develop other technologies. - Prices that reflect economic costs (i.e. carbon pricing; removing subsidies on carbon-based fuels, etc.) - Regulations for the challenges of the digital economy including, unfair competition, privacy, security, data access and ownership - Reskilling and social protection legislation and institutions to help people negatively affected by disruptive technology - Regulations and institutional arrangements underpinning gender equality in STEM, research, and entrepreneurship - Product and process standards and certification for safety, health, social and environmental goals - Intellectual property regulation and incentives (such as purchases of licenses) to encourage use and diffusion of technologies helpful for the attainment of the SDGs - Rules and regulations for the development of venture capital and other financing relevant for new technologies that can help achieve the SDGs